awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.MySQL.md

 1. Associate the DB cluster parameter group with the Aurora MySQL cluster that works as the binlog source\.
 To do so, follow the procedures in [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.

 1. Confirm that the parameter change takes effect\.
-To do do, run the following query on the binlog source instance\.
+To do so, run the following query on the binlog source instance\.

    ```
    SELECT @@aurora_binlog_use_large_read_buffer, @@aurora_binlog_replication_max_yield_seconds;